npomfret/ui-research/modern_ui_ux_guide.md

 ### Supplemental Research Files
 - [glassmorphism-research.md](./glassmorphism-research.md) — deep dive on atmospheric materials, cursor/scroll dynamics, and inspiration pulled from visionOS.
-- [modern-ui-techniques-vol2.md](./modern-ui-techniques-vol2.md) — follow-up experiments covering Bento layouts, button micro-interactions, and scroll-driven CSS animations.
 - [modern-ui-libraries.md](./modern-ui-libraries.md) — curated tooling list (animation engines, headless UI kits, state libraries, and WebGL helpers) for when you need production-ready building blocks.
-- [ui-anti-patterns-and-mistakes.md](./ui-anti-patterns-and-mistakes.md) — broader industry anti-pattern catalogue; use it during legacy audits or when onboarding teams who are still shipping pre-token CSS.

-Treat these notes as modular—jump into whatever topic you need, and lean on the supplemental files when you want extra depth, vendor options, or competitive references.
+Treat these notes as modular—jump into whatever topic you need, and lean on the supplemental files when you want extra depth, vendor options, or competitive references. `anti-patterns.md` now includes both release blockers and broader industry pitfalls.